mknar/markup_telegram_bot/README.md

-After cloning this repository, go to the root directory and run the command։ docker-compose up
+After cloning this repository go to the root directory For windows, you need to make a file sharing for the project folder.
+Example: add C:\Users\path_to_my_folder to Docker Filesharing.
+Go to docker dashboard -> settings ->Resources -> FileSharing.
+Add required folder and hit Apply & Restart.

+In project root run command:
+  docker-compose up

 After the successful launch of the containers, the admin panel will be available at: